100% Satisfaction Guarantee

 - Magnusson, Magnus.
 Chambers Biographical Dictionary 5th edition.
 Edinburgh: W & R Chambers, 1990.
 Print.

 - Matthews, John.
 Matthews' American Armoury and Blue Book.
 London: John Matthews, 1911.
 Print.

 - Bowman, George Ernest.
 The Mayflower Reader A Selection of Articales from The Mayflower Descendent.
 Baltimore: Genealogical Publishing.
 Print.

 - Leeson, Francis L. Dictionary of British Peerages.
 Baltimore: Genealogical Publishing, 1986.
 Print.
 (ISBN 0-8063-1121-5).

 The Hughes Family Crest was acquired from the Houseofnames.com archives.
 The Hughes Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 13 June 2013 at 23:07.
+This page was last modified on 11 January 2016 at 13:17.